Atorvastatin: 7 things you should know

 - Atorvastatin, like other statins, may affect liver function, manifesting as changes in liver function tests or jaundice (yellowing of the skin) requiring dosage reduction or discontinuation.

-- May also affect some diabetes markers (such as HbA1c or fasting glucose), and may not be suitable in those with liver or kidney disease.
+- May also affect some diabetes markers (such as HbA1c or fasting glucose), and may not be suitable in those with liver or kidney disease, or those who have recently had a stroke or a TIA (transient ischemic attack).

 - Rarely, has been associated with memory loss, forgetfulness, amnesia, memory impairment, and confusion.
 These symptoms typically resolve with discontinuation.